taufiqtab/Laravel-TDD-Learn/README.md

 ```

 ## Standart Assert Function
 - assertTrue()                  = check if result true (bool)
 - assertFalse()                 = check if result false (bool)
 - assertEquals()                = check if result equals to given value
 - assertNull()                  = check if result null
 - assertContains()              = check if result contain some given value
 - assertCount()                 = check if result data length is equal to given total
 - assertEmpty()                 = check if result is empty
 - assertSee()                   = check on rendered page if see/contain some given value
 - assertViewIs()                = check if rendered view is some view from given value
 - assertStatus()                = check if response status is equal to given value
+- assertRedirect()              = Asserts that the server redirects to a specific endpoint once the form is submitted
+- assertSessionHasNoErrors()    = Asserts that the server didn’t return any errors via a flash session.
+This is typically used to verify that there are no form validation errors.
+- assertSessionHas()            = Asserts that the session has particular data in it.
+If it’s an array, you can use the index to refer to the specific index you want to check.

 ### FYI
 The first thing you need to keep in mind when starting a project using TDD is that you have to write the test code before the actual functionality that you need to implement.